-Any criminal activity that threatens the health or safety of, or the right to peaceful enjoyment of the premises by, other residents (including property management staff residing on the premises)

-- Any criminal activity that threatens the health or safety of, or the right to peaceful enjoyment of their residences by, persons residing in the immediate vicinity of the premises - Any violent criminal activity on or near the premises - Any drug-related criminal activity on or near the premises
+- Any criminal activity that threatens the health or safety of, or the right to peaceful enjoyment of the premises by, other residents (including property management staff residing on the premises). - Any criminal activity that threatens the health or safety of, or the right to peaceful enjoyment of their residences by, persons residing in the immediate vicinity of the premises. - Any violent criminal activity on or near the premises. - Any drug-related criminal activity (including crimes relative to the cultivation, distribution, sale, possession and use of cannabis on or near the premises.